-This is a quick guide to 404 errors in WordPress.
-It includes information on why they happen, why they’re such a big deal, how to prevent them, and more.
+This is a quick guide to 404 errors in WordPress including information on why they happen, why they’re such a big deal, how to prevent them, and more.
 We’ve included a number of plugins that make handling WP 404 errors nearly painless and a selection of additional resources at the end.
 Handling your 404 errors should be a breeze after reading this.

 What Causes Error 404 Pages in WordPress?

-One of the other common reasons you get a 404 page has to do with mod_rewrite not being installed on your server.
+Another common reason for getting a 404 page has to do with mod_rewrite not being installed on your server.
 In order to use Pretty Permalinks, you have to have mod_rewrite working on your server.
 If you’re trying to use Pretty Permalinks and are getting errors, this is the first thing to check.

 Potential Damages of Error 404 Pages

-The most obvious damage caused by getting a 404 page has to do with the bounce rate on your site.
+The most obvious damage caused by a 404 page has to do with the bounce rate on your site.
 If a visitor follows a link to your site and they get a 404 page rather than the content they were looking for, it’s unlikely they’ll search your site to find it.
-They may assume that it no longer exists on your site at all, and simply look elsewhere.
+They may assume that it no longer exists and simply look elsewhere.

 How to Prevent Error 404 Pages

 The best way to prevent 404 pages is to be proactive.
 First of all, set up your permalinks properly from the start.
-If you take the time when you first launch a blog to set up well-structured permalinks, you’ll be unlikely to need to change them in the future.
+If you take the time when you first launch a blog to set up well-structured permalinks, it’s unlikely that you’ll need to change them in the future.

 Be proactive about incoming links that aren’t correct.
 Send a quick note to the person who runs the site with the link and ask them to change it to the correct link.
 Most site owners will be more than happy to do so.